Wedding photography style

 So much happens during a wedding.
 Magical moments, emotional moments and hilarious moments.
 There is nothing wrong with traditional wedding photography but my style is about capturing the laughs, the tears, the tension, the hugs and most importantly the love.
 My work is a collection of candid moments which all add up to tell the story of not just your wedding day but the relationships you have with people in your life.

 I do this by being discreet, not barking orders at you or your guests.
-I will photograph group shots but I recommend between three and a maximum of five small groups of the the main bridal party.
+I will photograph group shots but I recommend a maximum of three small groups of the the main bridal party.
 This allows me to then capture the type of images you see on every one of the weddings featured in my blog.

 I alway encourage couples to spend between 10-20 minutes away from their guests to have a little time on your own to get some beautiful creative portraits.
 I might even ask you to pop outside again if I see some magical light later in the day.